goetting/ez-flux/README.md

       // it must resemble the final ezFlux.state - however, any key is optional.
       // useful to pass states from other instances, e.g. in SSR or testing scenarios. initialState?: Object,
-      // A given callback will be called on each event emission
+      // A given callback will be called on each event emitted by ezFlux
       // default: void
-      onEmit?: (name: string, payload: any, ezFlux: typeof EZFlux) => void,
+      onFluxEmit?: (name: string, payload: any, ezFlux: typeof EZFlux) => void,
       // ezFlux.plug will be called on each entry
       // note that plugins will be executed at the end of the instance construction. plugins?: Function[],